 What is the ideal price for a product?
 Will the market tolerate a price increase?
 Or is a price cut necessary to keep customers from switching to the competition?
 The DRG uses a number of research techniques to help you better understand the ideal pricing for your products and services.
 Each technique is unique and appropriate for different situations depending on the stage in product development, whether a price range is known, and if there are specific price points available to test.
 The DRG often evaluates pricing as part of a trade-off study.
 However, there are situations where we will instead recommend Van Westendorp, Gabor Granger, or Monadic techniques.

 Pricing products is a challenge for all businesses but is one of the more critical components of the marketing mix.
-Conducting pricing research gives businesses the assurance that they have identified a price that is both attractive to potential buyers and profitable to the business.
+Conducting product pricing research gives businesses the assurance that they have identified a price that is both attractive to potential buyers and profitable to the business.